Equity release

 What is a home reversion plan?

-A home reversion plan is a type of equity release, but it works in a different way from a lifetime mortgage and is not suitable for everyone.
+A home reversion plan is another type of equity release.
+But it works in a different way from a lifetime mortgage and is not suitable for everyone.

 What to consider when taking out a home reversion plan